Alex Wong/Getty Images

 Google Assistant is getting better at assisting you with each passing week.
-Ever since the A.I.-powered helper stole the show at CES 2018 in January, it’s been proving that it’s a force to be reckoned with in the smart assistant realm, and the latest useful feature to be added to Assistant’s arsenal with the rollout of Routines.
+Ever since the A.I.-powered helper stole the show at CES 2018 in January, it’s been proving that it’s a force to be reckoned with in the smart assistant realm.
+A few months ago, Google added to Assistant’s arsenal with the rollout of Routines.
 Now, Routines have been made even more useful with the introduction of Custom Routines, which allow users to trigger several actions at once at a predetermined time.

-As the name suggests, Routines will let you string together a number of actions with just one command.
+Routines help Assistant users string together a number of actions with just one command.
 They’re similar to Apple HomeKit Scenes, or IFTTT (if this, then that) commands.
-Soon, for example, when you say, “Hey Google, I’m home,” you’ll be able to trigger Assistant to turn on the lights, share home reminders, play your favorite music, set your thermostat, and more.
+For example, when you say, “Hey Google, I’m home,” you’ll be able to trigger Assistant to turn on the lights, share home reminders, play your favorite music, set your thermostat, and more.
 And if you can use four words to do what would normally require multiple commands (or physical actions), why not take advantage?

-Google Home will soon also gain support for location-based reminders in the last few months, something that in the past was exclusively a phone feature.
+Google Home also gained support for location-based reminders in the last few months, something that in the past was exclusively a phone feature.
 But now, your smart speakers will be able to receive and interpret those commands as well.
 For example, if you need to buy eggs at the grocery store, just ask Assistant on the Google Home, and once you’re at the market, Assistant on your phone will send you a reminder.